Save Van Zandt County

 Bill Text: https://capitol.texas.gov/tlodocs/89R/billtext/html/HB03229I.htm

 This bill requires the proper recycling of wind and solar components and financial guarantees from the company before the site can operate.
+However, there is no mechanism for enforcement.
+Now a bad bill.

-Bill Text: https://capitol.texas.gov/tlodocs/89R/billtext/html/HB03228I.htm
+Bill Text: https://capitol.texas.gov/tlodocs/89R/billtext/html/HB03228H.htm

 This bill Wind, Solar, Battery Storage facilities and their related transmission lines to secure funding in advance for the future decommissioning of their projects.
 In the event of decommissioning, the grantee (developer) must pay the decommissioning funds to the landowner.
 It also includes water rights and landowner rights for injunctive relief.